rahulCSENITTE/US_Currency_Exchange/index.md

 ### Case Scenario

 In this project we are simulating the working of currency exchange service.
 Following project we have used few assumptions.
-1. The Currency exchange service is limited to USA currency in Dollars and Indian Currency in Rs.
+1. The Currency exchange service is limited to USA currency in Dollars and Indian Currency in Rupees.
-2. Exchange Value 1 Dollar = 73 Rs.
+2. Exchange Value 1 Dollar = 73 Rupees.

 ### Procedure to set up of project